Urban Energy Transition

 Climate neutrality in large cities – the Berlin case

-Thermal city
+Thermal city and community perspectives

-Accelerated Heat Transition in Germany: Socio-economic challenges using the example of Berlin
+Accelerated heat transition in Germany: socio-economic challenges using the example of Berlin

-Wastewater heat in Berlin: How geo-based wastewater heat maps and wastewater heat can contribute to a low-carbon urban energy system
+Wastewater heat in Berlin: how geo-based wastewater heat maps and wastewater heat can contribute to a low-carbon urban energy system

-Decarbonisation of urban environment by municipal solid waste-to-energy system: technical and policy considerations
+Decarbonization of urban environment by municipal solid waste-to-energy system: technical and policy considerations

-Regenerating the biosphere
+Shoring up the biosphere

 - Edition: 3